enasequence/read_docs/umbrella.rst

 Decide which of the following scenarios best describes your need and follow the relevant guidance:

-- I have existing studies I would like to group together under an umbrella TODO:Add link
+- I have existing studies I would like to group together under an umbrella: `Grouping Studies Under An Umbrella`_
-- I have an umbrella already and would like to add child studies to it TODO:Add link
+- I have an umbrella already and would like to add child studies to it: `Adding Children To An Umbrella`_

 In either case, you will need to create two XML files, then submit them to us with a curl command.
 If you wish to test your submission, specify the URL of the test service in your curl command: https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/